 Transport to Safety or Call Authorities

-First, you want to check the dog for ID tags by looking at their collar and tag.
+Firstly, you want to check the dog for ID tags by looking at their collar and tag.
 If they have all the necessary information, call the owner and either drive the dog to them or let them know where they can pick their pet up.
 If the dog doesn’t have an ID collar, you can take them to a nearby vet to be scanned for a microchip.
 Nowadays, most vet offices have microchip scanners because more and more animals are getting chipped, so usually, the vet will scan the dog for free and be able to tell you immediately the owner’s contact information.

 If the dog doesn’t have tags and is not chipped, you’ll want to find out the address of the nearest animal shelter, or alternatively, a veterinary hospital for treatment if the dog is sick or injured.
 When pets get lost, owners typically start by looking at the nearest animal shelters, so transporting them there is their best chance to be reunited with their owners.
 Because many shelters have to deal with huge numbers of lost animals, they often have inaccurate reports of lost and found animals.
 This is also because many people cannot give an accurate description of the animal they have found.
-So, if you want to help and do your bit, you can ask to post the picture of the found dog in the shelter’s computer database.
-This would accomplish two things: allow you to hold the lost pet and take care of it, and also allow the owner to find the dog at the shelter not only via the photo.
+So, if you want to help and do your part, you can ask to post the picture of the found dog in the shelter’s computer database.
+This would accomplish two things: allow you to hold the lost pet and take care of it, and also allow the owner to find the dog at the shelter via the photo.

 What To Do With A Stray Dog